 Edam-Volendam is a municipality in the northwest Netherlands, in the province of North Holland, consisting of the towns of Edam and Volendam, whose centres lie just 3 km apart.

-After Edam was granted the right to have weekly markets, commercial cheese markets were established in the town until 1922.
 The cheese was brought to the market by local farmers on little boats, and when the cheese was lifted out of the boats it was carried to the market by cheese sledges.
+At the market, the cheese was shown to the merchants.
+After being tested for their quality, the price was settled by haggling until there was agreement.

 After that, the cheese was brought to a warehouse where it was kept until the quality was at its best.